commercialhaskell/stack/doc/GUIDE.md

 You'll get intermediate download percentage statistics while the download is occurring.
 This command may take some time, depending on download speeds.

+!!! note

-__NOTE__: GHC will be installed to your Stack programs directory, so calling `ghc` on the command line won't work.
+    GHC will be installed to your Stack programs directory, so calling `ghc` on the command line won't work.
 See the `stack exec`, `stack ghc`, and `stack runghc` commands below for more information.

 Once a version of GHC is installed, Stack will then build your project.